 Tenor, AARON GALLINGTON, is distinguishing himself throughout California as a powerful and communicative vocal artist.
 Mr. Gallington is a native of Bakersfield, California.

 Mr. Gallington discovered his abilities while studying with American tenor, Henry Price at Pepperdine University.
 While pursuing his bachelor degree in theatre and music, he appeared in leading roles of La Bohème and Little Women.
 As an undergraduate student Mr. Gallington was the recipient of several academic and performance awards.
 These included scholarships for both his acting abilities as well as his vocal talents.

-Mr. Gallington refined and polished his craft through study at UCSB and singing in the Santa Barbara community.
-Recently, he appeared as Duke Orsino in the West Coast premier of Twelfth Night composed by Joel Feigin in collaboration with the UCSB Opera Theatre Program.
+Mr. Gallington refined and polished his craft through graduate study at University of California, Santa Barbara.
+While there he appeared as Duke Orsino in the West Coast premier of Twelfth Night composed by Joel Feigin in collaboration with the UCSB Opera Theatre Program.
 He also portrayed Javier in the UCSB Opera Theatre production of Luisa Fernanda and performed scenes from The Turn of the Screw and Anna Bolena in the recent UCSB Opera Theatre Annual Opera Scenes Program.